Table of Contents

 Pros

-- Sleek and ergonomic design with a soft-touch back cover.
+Sleek, ergonomic design; soft-touch back cover.

-- Expandable storage via microSD card up to 32GB.
+Expandable storage via microSD card (up to 32GB).

 Cons

-- No official updates beyond Android 4.0 Ice Cream Sandwich for some variants.
+No official updates beyond Android 4.0 (Ice Cream Sandwich) for some variants.

 Conclusion